drpetersonfernandes/SimpleLauncher/parameters.md

 You need to create a bat file that can directly launch the game.

+Try launching your batch file directly outside of Simple Launcher first.
+If it works there, it should also work inside Simple Launcher.

 ## Magnavox Odyssey 2

 **System Folder:** [ROM or ISO Folder]<br>